Kirkwood Commando: With the SADF

 During this era, the unit was mainly used for area force protection, search and cordones as well as stock theft control assistance to the local police.

-With the SANDF

 Disbandment

 This unit, along with all other Commando units was disbanded after a decision by South African President Thabo Mbeki to disband all Commando Units.
 The Commando system was phased out between 2003 and 2008 "because of the role it played in the apartheid era", according to the Minister of Safety and Security Charles Nqakula.

 Unit Insignia

 The cap badge represents an iconic elephant from the Addo Elephant National Park called Hapoor due to a missing piece.
 The three oranges represent the citrus produce of the area.